 August finally arrived and with it a new realisation, I am blessed!
 I am blessed to be able to live the life I live, pursue my passions as much as I want and I am content!
-I am blessed t have the fiends and family I have, the job I have, I really can’t complain.
+I am blessed to have the friends and family I have, the job I have, I really can’t complain.
 I have to keep reminding myself that the experiences I’m having now and where I currently am in my life is exactly where I’m supposed to be.
 I am immersing myself in where I am in my life and I continue to enjoy it to the fullest!

 I learned this year to live in your current season, whatever that may look like.
 Immerse yourself completely into it, ride the wave until the next comes along and you move gracefully onto it.
 Believe unwaveringly in God’s perfect timing.
 My early to mid-twenties have taught me to fiercely embrace the good, free the bad and put in the work now for a future I believe in.
 It was me laying the foundations of what my life will be.
 If you know anything about building, (let me use my engineering degree here haha), you know that there’s nothing pretty or glamorous about laying foundations.
 It’s dirty, gritty and requires a lot of work to make sure it’s precise.
 I look at the foundations I’ve laid; a little scratched and bruised but strong.
 Now I’m ready for the challenge, building my dream not only by my strength, but with God’s.